Self-discrepancy theory: Actual/own vs. ought/own

-A discrepancy between these self-guides occurs when one's view of their actual attributes do not meet the expectations of what they think they ought to possess.
+A discrepancy between these self-guides occurs when one's view of their actual attributes does not meet the expectations of what they think they ought to possess.
 This discrepancy is associated with the presence of negative outcomes and is characterized by agitation-related emotions such as self-dissatisfaction.
 An individual predicts a readiness for self-punishment.
 The person is predicted to be vulnerable to guilt, self-contempt, and uneasiness, because these particular feelings occur when people believe they have transgressed a personally legitimate and accepted moral standard.
-Analysis of guilt have described it as associated with a person's own standpoint and a discrepancy from his or her sense of morality or justice.
+Analysis of guilt has described it as associated with a person's own standpoint and a discrepancy from his or her sense of morality or justice.
 The motivational nature of this discrepancy suggests associations with feelings of moral worthlessness or weakness.
 Transgression of one's own internalized moral standards has been associated with guilt and self-criticism because when people attribute failure to a lack of sufficient effort on their part, they experience feelings of guilt.